Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

 <a name="playing_mode"></a>
 ## Playing Mode

 Playing mode determines which process, either TTS service or TTS client, plays the synthesized PCM data.
-There're 2 different playing modes.
-They are described below:
+Described below are the 2 different types of playing modes:

 > [!NOTE]
 > Playing mode is different from TTS mode.
 Playing mode only determines a subject to play PCM data.